Socialist Australia

 Future Welfare Rights Reforms

+There have been calls for either a Universal Basic Income or a Guaranteed Basic Income payment to be introduced.
 A Universal Basic Income is a direct payment that allows all people to afford the essentials of life.
-Indeed every member of the community receives it.
-Hence the name Universal Basic Income.
+Indeed, every member of the community receives it.
+Hence, the name Universal Basic Income.

 A Guaranteed Basic Income is more of an equity measure.
 This is a fixed amount paid to the most needy in a community.
-Indeed the Guaranteed Basic Income has been trialled among disadvantaged groups.
+Indeed, the Guaranteed Basic Income has been trialled among disadvantaged groups.
 As a result, it has been shown to be helpful in increasing recipients quality of life.
+Indeed, it even improved recipients chances of obtaining employment, along with better health outcomes.
+As a result, socialists and liberals have united in campaigning for a direct income payment for those most in need.

 Welfare support and payments are not charity.
-Indeed they are your legal entitlement.
+Indeed, they are your legal entitlement.
 So it is important to know your welfare rights.
 They may come in the form of direct services such as housing, medical or other services.
 They may also take the form of income support payments.

 In today’s world, the wealthiest 1% enjoy unimaginable wealth.
 However, these super-rich, look after themselves at the expense of the rest of us and the planet.
-So whatever form they take, make sure you claim your welfare rights.
-After all, they are your moral and legal entitlement.
+So whatever form they take, make sure you claim your entitlements.
+Welfare rights are “your right to be aware of and to receive” your maximum entitlement to state welfare.

 Relevant Material